Canon 1D X vs Panasonic S1R

 It is notable that the S1R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DX does not offer wifi capability.
+In contrast, the 1DX does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The S1R is a recent model that features in the current product line-up of Panasonic.
 In contrast, the 1DX has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1DX was succeeded by the Canon 1DX Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D X and the Panasonic S1R?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.